 - AAAS – comprehensive list of links to scientific societies and their advocacy initiatives

-- Advocacy for women in STEM – several organizations exist to promote the success of women scientists through advocacy, mentorship and career information, including Association for Women in Science, Society of Women Engineers and Women in Technology International, SACNAS, Out in STEM, National Society of Black Engineers. (too many to list!)
+- Advocacy for women and identity/affinity groups in STEM – several organizations exist to promote equity and the success of scientists through advocacy, mentorship and career information, including Association for Women in Science, Society of Women Engineers and Women in Technology International, SACNAS, Out in STEM, National Society of Black Engineers. (too many to list!)

 - Other kinds of opportunities – working issue-based organizations such as American Association for Cancer Research; industry groups, such as the Biotechnology Innovation Organization; or nonprofits such as Chemists without Borders and the Union of Concerned Scientists which have humanitarian objectives through the application of science.